aseefeldt/Reddit-Submissions-ML/README.md

 By using this model we will be able to start creating a network of Expats that can assist us in advertising for tourist businesses.
 Additionally, this will also reveal, to a greater extent, who the tourists are.
 This will allow us to direct more marketing toward our target audience.
 I recommend that we increase our social marketing campaign to greater increase our impact.

 Additionally, Reedit is currently going through a period of adjustment that is making using an API difficult.
-Once this period of adjustment is over, I recommend we pull more posts and use them to refine the model for greater accuracy.
+Once this period of adjustment is over, I recommend we pull more posts and use them to refine the model for greater accuracy.  # Reddit-Submissions-ML